The Father Christmas Letters: Reception

 The reception to the first two works published posthumously had been warm, which was subsequently thought to be due to Tolkien's recent death.
-The response to The Father Christmas Letters was much more measured and balanced.
+The response to the Letters from Father Christmas was much more measured and balanced.
 Jessica Kemball-Cook suggested in her book Twentieth Century Children's Writers that it would become known as a classic of children's literature, while Nancy Willard for The New York Times Book Review also received the book positively, saying "Father Christmas lives.
 And never more merrily than in these pages."
 In 2002, an article in The Independent on Sunday described the work as rivalling "The Lord of the Rings for sheer imaginative joy".
+In 2023, an extract from one of the Letters from Father Christmas was read out by actor Jim Broadbent at the televised 'Together at Christmas' carol service in Westminster Abbey on Friday 8 December, broadcast to the nation on Christmas Eve that year.

 Influence

-Paul H. Kocher, whilst writing for the journal Mythprint, suggested that the creatures in The Father Christmas Letters may have been a precursor to those which appeared in Tolkien's later works such as The Lord of the Rings, a view which was shared by Laurence and Martha Krieg in a review in the journal Mythlore (issue #14).
+Paul H. Kocher, whilst writing for the journal Mythprint, suggested that the creatures in the Letters from Father Christmas may have been a precursor to those which appeared in Tolkien's later works such as The Lord of the Rings, a view which was shared by Laurence and Martha Krieg in a review in the journal Mythlore (issue #14).
 For example, the 1933 letter features an attack on Polar Bear by a band of goblins.
 The Kriegs suggested that the wizard Gandalf may have been developed from Father Christmas.